RazoomGD/geode-object-groups/about.md

 - You can report a bug or suggest a feature on my [Discord server](https://discord.gg/wcWvtKHP8n)
 - You can contribute to the code on [GitHub](https://github.com/RazoomGD/geode-object-groups)

+## Credits

+ - Thanks for many people, who suggested that idea.
+I don't claim the idea as my own.
+I just implemented it in GD.